huntresslabs/deployment-scripts/Datto-RMM/scripts/README.md

 Please see the following document for usage details: https://support.huntress.io/article/45-deploying-huntress-with-aem

-This will install the Huntress Agent on your computers.
-The script will retrieve your Huntress account key from the DattoRMM account settings variable named HUNTRESS_ACCOUNT_KEY.
-The name of the site in DattoRMM will be used to associate the agent with an organization in the Huntress console.
-If the site name doesn't exist in Huntress it will be created automatically.
+This script will install the Huntress Agent on your computers.
+The variable HUNTRESS_ACCOUNT_KEY must be defined first.
+The DattoRMM site name will be used to associate the agent to an organization within the Huntress console.
+Any organizations that do not exist will be created automatically.
+See https://support.huntress.io/article/116-deploying-huntress-with-datto-rmm-comstore for complete details.